 How Real Madrid’s 19 wonderkids on FM2020 have developed IRL this season

-Real Madrid are more renowned for buying the best players in the world rather than developing them, but the Los Blancos have some of the most exciting young players around currently on their books.
+Real Madrid are better known for buying great players than they are developing them, but Los Blancos have some of the most exciting young players around currently on their books.

 According to Football Manager 2020’s list of 650 Wonderkids, as compiled by FMScout.com, 19 are currently contracted to Real.
 That’s defined as “players with high potential ability who are not older than 20 years old on July 1, 2019”.